flutter/flutter/examples/fn/README.md

 Animation
 ---------
 Animation is still an area of exploration.
 The pattern which is presently used in the `stocks-fn` example is the following: Components which are animatable should contain within their implementation file an Animation object whose job it is to react to events and control an animation by exposing one or more Dart `stream`s of data.
 The `Animation` object is owned by the owner (or someone even higher) and the stream is passed into the animating component via its constructor.
-The first time the component renders, it listens on the stream and calls `setState` on itself for each value which emerges from the stream [See the `drawer.dart` widget for an example].
+The first time the component builds, it listens on the stream and calls `setState` on itself for each value which emerges from the stream [See the `drawer.dart` widget for an example].

 Performance
 -----------
 Isn't diffing the DOM expensive?
 This is kind of a subject question with a few answers, but the biggest issue is what do you mean by "fast"?

 The stock answer is that diffing the DOM is fast because you compute the diff of the current VDOM from the previous VDOM and only apply the diffs to the actual DOM.
-The truth that this is fast, but not really fast enough to re-render everything on the screen for 60 or 120fps animations on a mobile device.
+The truth that this is fast, but not really fast enough to rebuild everything on the screen for 60 or 120fps animations on a mobile device.

-The answer that many people don't get is that there are really two logical types of renders: (1) When underlying model data changes: This generally requires handing in new data to the root component (in Effen, this means the `App` calling `setState` on itself).
+The answer that many people don't get is that there are really two logical types of builds: (1) When underlying model data changes: This generally requires handing in new data to the root component (in Effen, this means the `App` calling `setState` on itself).
 (2) When user interaction updates a control or an animation takes place.
-(1) is generally more expensive because it requires a full rendering & diff, but tends to happen infrequently.
+(1) is generally more expensive because it requires a full building & diff, but tends to happen infrequently.
 (2) tends to happen frequently, but at nodes which are near the leafs of the tree, so the number of nodes which must be reconsiled is generally small.

-React provides a way to manually insist that a componet not re-render based on its old and new state (and they encourage the use of immutable data structures because discovering the data is the same can be accomplished with a reference comparison).
+React provides a way to manually insist that a componet not rebuild based on its old and new state (and they encourage the use of immutable data structures because discovering the data is the same can be accomplished with a reference comparison).
 A similar mechanism is in the works for Effen.

-Lastly, Effen does something unique: Because its diffing is component-wise, it can be smart about not forcing the re-render of components which are handed in as *arguments* when only the component itself is dirty.
+Lastly, Effen does something unique: Because its diffing is component-wise, it can be smart about not forcing the rebuild of components which are handed in as *arguments* when only the component itself is dirty.
 For example, the `drawer.dart` component knows how to animate out & back and expose a content pane -- but it takes its content pane as an argument.
-When the animation mutates the inlineStyle of the `Drawer`'s `Container`, it must schedule itself for re-render -- but -- because the content was handed in to its constructor, its configuration can't have changed and Effen doesn't require it to re-render.
+When the animation mutates the inlineStyle of the `Drawer`'s `Container`, it must schedule itself for rebuild -- but -- because the content was handed in to its constructor, its configuration can't have changed and Effen doesn't require it to rebuild.

-It is a design goal that it should be *possible* to arrange that all "render" cycles which happen during animations can complete in less than one milliesecond on a Nexus 5.
+It is a design goal that it should be *possible* to arrange that all "build" cycles which happen during animations can complete in less than one milliesecond on a Nexus 5.